harmonoman/CreativeCompanion/resources/design-document.md

 ### 4.1.
 In Scope

-* Create, delete, retrieve, sort and edit projects
+* Create, delete, retrieve, sort and edit projects and word pools
 * Query external APIs to populate word pool
 * Drag and drop text in the word pool and work space
 * Sorting text in the word pool and work space